Roblox Anime Battlegrounds X codes (October 2022)

 Kamehamehaaaa!

-Roblox offers a vast collection of anime games, especially in the fighting genre, and if you are on the hunt for a new experience, look no further than Roblox Anime Battlegrounds X. The game is huge and offers various regions filled with many types of enemies.
+Roblox offers a vast collection of anime games, especially in the fighting genre.
+If you are on the hunt for a new experience, look no further than Roblox Anime Battlegrounds X. The game is huge and offers various regions filled with many types of enemies.
 You need to fight the enemies to unlock the many characters and abilities in the game.
-Furthermore, there is even a PvP, where you can test your skills against other players.
+Furthermore, there is even a PvP mode where you can test your skills against other players.
 A great way to quickly get rewards in the game is by using codes.
 This guide has all the working codes for Roblox Anime Battlegrounds X.

 All working codes for Roblox Anime Battlegrounds X